astrodata package

 Performs inplace subtraction by evaluating

-self -= operand
+self -= operand.

 - property tables